 How are you feeling?
 A little under the weather?
 Tired?
 Stuffed up?
 Not quite yourself?
 Turmeric might be just what the doctor ordered.
 Turmeric is the bright yellow spice that gives mustards and curries their vivid color.
 In raw form it’s a little root-like thing, related to ginger, only a deep vivid orange inside.
 The color is so intense that it was originally used as a dye, but turmeric milk, or tea, has also been used in India as a healing drink for thousands of years, and lately Westerners have discovered turmeric in a big way.
 It has one of the longest lists of health benefits of any food known to man, from healing cuts to slowing the growth of cancers, and Alzheimer’s disease.
 Its anti-inflammatory properties are legendary, so give this nurturing tea a try if you’re stuffed up, sore, or coughing.
 It makes a great calming bedtime drink, too, even if you’re perfectly healthy.

-I made mine with ALMOND MILK, but you can also use dairy milk, or coconut milk, too.
+I made mine with coconut milk, but you can also use ALMOND MILK, or regular dairy milk, it’s up to you.

 What You Will Need